Link Maker Systems Limited (hereafter "we" or “us”) are committed to protecting and respecting your privacy.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered, or disclosed.

 The Link Maker servers are on a virtualised network infrastructure that is fully redundant, with load balanced components so that components can be upgraded/replaced with no loss of service.
-The data centre is climate controlled, with high level security, fire suppression and power redundancy.
+The data centre is based in the UK and is climate controlled, with high level security, fire suppression and power redundancy.
 In the event of a non-recoverable data centre event, then the offsite backup can be restored at an alternative data centre within 24 hours.

 The LMS Disaster recovery policy and procedure's primary objective is to ensure continuity of service for licenced users.
 This policy describes the procedures and process to recover IT systems, applications and data from any type of major outage.
 Disaster recovery testing is scheduled on an annual basis to ensure that the DR procedure and plan detailed is still valid.